1jour1vin

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-Grown on vines planted on the eastern slope of the Hermitage hill, Hermitage La Maison Bleue 2022 evokes aromas of loamy soil, blackberries, iris, and black berries, which mingle with floral notes when aerated.
-Medium to full-bodied, structured and concentrated, it has a fleshy, dense core of fruit and velvety but abundant tannins, with a charming, young and long finish.
-More fleshy and deeper than many Hermitage wines due to its clay soils without granite influence, this is an enveloping and surprising Hermitage.
+Made from grapes grown on the eastern slope of the Hermitage hill, the 2022 Hermitage La Maison Bleue evokes aromas of loamy soil, blackberries, iris, and dark berries, which blend with floral notes as the wine opens up.
+Medium- to full-bodied, structured, and concentrated, it features a rich, dense core of fruit and velvety yet abundant tannins, with a charming, youthful, and long finish.
+More full-bodied and deeper than many Hermitage wines due to its clay soils without granite influence, this is an enveloping and surprising Hermitage.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France